 (2) Self- and directed assembly of particles, with an emphasis on bridging top-down and bottom-up fabrication approaches for multicomponent functional structures.

 Click on one of the areas above, or from the menu on the right, to learn more.
-Our home is in the Chemistry Department at Penn State University, and we are affiliated with the Huck Institutes for the Life Sciences and the Materials Research Institute on campus.
+Our home is in the Chemistry Department at Penn State University, and we are affiliated with the Huck Institutes for the Life Sciences, the Materials Research Institute, and the Center for Nanoscale Science (an NSF supported MRSEC).
 Prof. Keating also serves on the graduate faculty of the Bioengineering Department.

 May 15 – New paper in Langmuir published as Just Accepted: Formation and frequency response of two-dimensional nanowire lattices in an applied electric field

 April 29 – Dan Dewey successfully defends his Ph.D. thesis